Through the lens: Lance Cpl. Campbell finds her voice in photography

 |0

 This work, Through the lens: Lance Cpl.
-Campbell finds her voice in photography [Image 4 of 4], by LCpl David Getz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Campbell finds her voice in photography, by LCpl David Getz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.